MODDERN Cures Act

 Read a two-page summary of the MODDERN Cures Act.

-View a March 2013 interview on BioCentury TV with NHC Chief Executive Officer Myrl Weinberg about the MODDERN Cures Act.
+3-17-13 – View an interview on BioCentury TV with NHC Chief Executive Officer Myrl Weinberg about the MODDERN Cures Act.

 8-25-14 – Lawmakers continue to press for medical innovation reforms, such as the MODDERN Cures Act.
 Read the article in Inside Health Policy.
 (Subscription required)